What to do in Riviera Maya?

 Riviera Maya Activities

 There are plenty of Riviera Maya activities.
-People from all around the globe arrive every year to scuba diving on its magnificent reefs, having fishing trips, discovering excellent parks, or into the Maya culture by touring its archaeological zones.
+People from all around the globe arrive every year to scuba diving on its magnificent reefs, having fishing trips, discovering excellent parks, or into the Pre-Hispanic culture by touring its archaeological zones.

 Some of the best things to do in Riviera Maya include adventures amidst the jungle.
 Many tours take you through off-road paths on ATVs or amphibious vehicles, let you swim in underground rivers, or even gliding in striking zip-lines, such as Xplor.
 This remarkable park nearby Playa del Carmen is perfect for having these activities, plus enjoying a delicious buffet lunch.